CUBRID/cubrid-testtools/doc/shell/shell_guide.md

 default.ha.ha_port_id=19909

 # Specify the case path and exclude list file
+# We can also specify a sub path under the test case path to run a sub set of the test cases.
 scenario=${HOME}/cubrid-testcases-private-ex/shell
 testcase_exclude_from_file=${HOME}/cubrid-testcases-private-ex/shell/config/daily_regression_test_excluded_list_linux.conf

-# When the test is interrupted and started again, we can choose wheter to run it continuously or re-run it.
+# When the test is interrupted and started again, we can choose whether to run it continuously or re-run it.
 test_continue_yn=false

-#Whether update cases before test
-testcase_update_yn=false

 testcase_timeout_in_secs=604800
-test_platform=linux
-test_category=shell

 # If the macro is included in the case, it will be excluded from the test.
 # For example, if 'LINUX_NOT_SUPPORTED' is included in the case, it will not be run in linux shell test.